Labs64/netlicensing.io/_posts/2020-10-01-hacktoberfest-labs64.md

 {% include advert.html image='/img/ads/labs64-hacktoberfest-2020-ticket.png' %}

 >**UPDATE:**
->This is amazing!
-We received already a lot of valuable contributions for the Labs64 OpenSource repositories at GitHub as >#Hacktoberfest Pull Requests.
+>Amazing!
+In the very first hours of October, we received already some valuable contributions for the Labs64 OpenSource repositories at GitHub as #Hacktoberfest Pull Requests.

 *Thanks to all our Contributors!*